Stewartsl17/School_District_Analysis/README.md

 ### Math and Reading Scores By Grade

-The only change to the math and reading scores by grade was the replacment of the scores for Thomas High School.
+The only change to the math and reading scores by grade was the replacement of the scores for Thomas High School.
 Below are the updated math and reading scores by grade.

 * Table: Reading Scores By Grade <br>
 ![](https://github.com/Stewartsl17/School_District_Analysis/blob/master/Resources/Reading%20Scores%20By%20Grade.png)